roktiw/roktiw.github.io/README.md

 - **MERN (MongoDB, Express.js, React, Node.js)** — because React turned your blog into a distributed system.
 - **MEVN (MongoDB, Express.js, Vue, Node.js)** — because Vue is cute but you still needed Node, Babel, and 19 plugins.
 - **PERN (PostgreSQL, Express.js, React, Node.js)** — because PostgreSQL is great, but now your front-end has 300 dependencies to render a button.
-- **Django Stack (Python, Django, PostgreSQL)** — because the ORM is magic... until it isn't, and therapy all start with “T.”
+- **Django Stack (Python, Django, PostgreSQL)** — because the ORM is magic... until it isn't, and therapy all start with "T."
 - **Firebase Stack (Firestore, Functions, Auth, Hosting)** — because Google wants your soul and your billing info.
 - **SST (Serverless Stack) (CDK, Lambda, API Gateway, DynamoDB)** — because debugging cold starts at 3AM builds character.
 - **AWS CDK Stack (AWS Cloud Development Kit + TypeScript)** — because writing TypeScript to generate YAML that generates JSON to deploy infra is totally sane.